Based In Sligo, Ireland

 Where Are They Now? (more to come)

-Glen Curtin: Glen left the New Blues to join the Nevada for a short time before going out on his own to front The Galaxy Band.
-He has since enjoyed a successful solo career and released a CD in 2001 called Wild Colonial Boy.
+Glen Curtin - RIP: Glen left the New Blues to join the Nevada for a short time before going out on his own to front The Galaxy Band.
+He had since enjoyed a successful solo career and released a CD in 2001 called Wild Colonial Boy.
+Sadly, Glen passed away on September 18th, 2009 at the young age of just 66.

-John O'Brien: After leaving the New Blues, John became the guitarist with Ireland's pop group of the late 70's and early 80's, Bagatelle.
+John O'Brien: After leaving the New Blues, John became the guitarist with Ireland's pop group of the late 70's and early 80's, Bagatelle who he is still with today.